-Gluten-Free Sweet Tart Crust recipe is perfect for any filling you choose to place inside.
+Gluten-Free Tart Crust recipe is perfect for any filling you choose to place inside.
 Not only is it slightly sweet but the crumbly texture will make your desire more crust.
+The perfect crust for any pie or tart for the holidays.
+In all honesty, this crust contains some cream cheese for flakiness and taste.

 Are you making Pecan Tarts for Thanksgiving or Christmas?
 Incidentally, last year I made Pecan Tarts for Thanksgiving.
 I already had pecan milk in my fridge that I made for my coffee.
 While I am not supposed to drink coffee I do occasionally have one during the holidays.
 Subsequently, I searched the internet for a recipe.
 I followed Kate’s recipe for pecan milk.
 Thanks, Kate for helping me create a new tart dough recipe.
 In conclusion, this crust is really flakey and crumbly.
 Not to mention, the texture is nice and slightly sweet.

-Believe it or not, tonight was a fun family night as we decorated the tree and started decorating the house.
-Needless to say, I put 3 Swedish candelabras up in my windows.
+Needless to say, I will put up Swedish candelabras up in my windows this year.
 The candelabra has 7 electric candles that I put on timers and go on when it gets dark.
 Did I mention, these candelabras are very popular in Sweden?

 Since Sweden is very close to the North Pole.
 Consequently, there are parts of the country that are dark almost all winter long and light almost all summer long.
 Not to mention, By the way, Sweden has a long history of putting candles in the windows.
 The lights seem to glisten off the snow and make them appear brighter.
 Every window in Sweden during the Christmas season has light streaming from them.
 Years ago it was also meant as a way to be hospitable to your neighbor and helping everyone find their way home.
 Needless to say, you can not understand how beautiful seeing all these apartment houses with electric candelabras that resemble white candles (nowadays) glowing with white light beaming and reflecting their light off the beautiful white snow.
 It truly is a beautiful and calming sight to see.